 The most interesting finding was that athletes who incorporated heavy weight training actually reaped the most benefits.

 A separate review of the effects of strength training on the physiological determinants of middle and long distance runners (Blagrove, Howaston and Hayes, 2017) also showed that run economy and time trial performance were both improved when strength training was included.
-They also noted that the body composition of the runners was not negatively impacted by this type of training.
+They also noted that the body composition of the runners was not negatively impacted by this type of training and they concluded that strength training is “likely to provide benefits to the performance” of runners.

 Why would you consider strength training?